• Skip to content

 The Hull Picture

-The Office for National Statistics (ONS) produce population projections every two years with the latest based on the mid-year population estimates for 2018 as new projections have not been produced since the 2021 Census.
-New subnational (local authority) population projections have a provisional release date of the 24 June 2025.
+The Office for National Statistics (ONS) produce population projections every two years with the latest based on the mid-year population estimates for 2022, released on 25 June 2025.

 Population Projections for Hull